Cachamoe/Code-Quiz/README.md

 ## Website Features
-1) Baseball quiz with 5 questions and 45 seconds to complete it
+1) Quiz with 5 questions and 45 seconds to complete it
 2) If you get an answer wrong, then 10 seconds are subtracted from the remaining time
 3) When the quiz is over, you can save your initials and score